HouzeZHANG/HouzeZHANG.github.io/content/posts/gdb-commands-collection/hands-on-gdb.md

 ### Assignment

 The example `main.cc` which is provided by author is a demo for linked list.
 The following source code is the **bug-free** version, without memory-leak.
-You can find the original version [here](https://www.cs.cmu.edu/~gilpin/tutorial/main.cc).
+You can find the original code [here](https://www.cs.cmu.edu/~gilpin/tutorial/main.cc).

 ```c++
 // main.cc